fullstackedorg/docs/guides/git.md

 ![git Authentications](images/git/authentications.png)

-The username and email is used for your git global user similarly to
+The username and email in git authentications are also used for your git global user similarly to

 ```shell
 git config --global user.name "you"